-A couple of years ago the carousel had a name change.
-It changed from Cinderella's Golden Carousel to Prince Charming's Regal Carousel.
+A while back, the carousel had a name change.
+It changed from Cinderella’s Golden Carousel to Prince Charming’s Regal Carousel.
 The new story is the a bit confusing, but after the royal wedding, peace reigned in the land and the Prince had time to take up jousting.
 He built a special jousting training device where all the royal subjects could come and take a ride on one of the horses.

 I’m not so sure about this one.

 - Each of the 90 horses was hand carved and painted by hand.
 Every horse is unique.
 They have their own shape and coloring.
 A number is painted close to the bridle.